teewat888/rails-activerecord-models-and-rails-readme/README.md

 that enables developers to focus on the logic of their applications while streamlining processes such as connecting to the database, running queries, and much more.

-<p class='util--hide'>View <a href='https://learn.co/lessons/rails-activerecord-models-and-rails-readme'>Active Record Models and Rails</a> on Learn.co and start learning to code for free.</p>

 [scopes]: http://api.rubyonrails.org/classes/ActiveRecord/Scoping/Named/ClassMethods.html
 [validations]: http://api.rubyonrails.org/classes/ActiveModel/Validations/ClassMethods.html